ClaimingCookie5/Bank-Tech-Test/README.md

 When calculating balance.
 It sums the total balance history of all transactions. gen_statement generates a transaction history from the transaction hash.

+The reason I've done it this way is I've tried to follow TDD, trusting that the answers will show themselves to me.
+The reason I've chosen not to store the balance as a variable is, sometime ago we had a Makers lesson and the coach was saying that Monzo doesn't store it either (so I tried to do that).

 ### User stories

 ````